Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Uncertainty Sets

 \subsection{Earth-Mover (Wasserstein-1) Distance Uncertainty Set}

-KL-Divergence cannot deal with the prior distribution with zero elements \cite{qian2019robust} and have many drawbacks, \textit{e.g.}, asymmetry \cite{arjovsky2017wasserstein}.
+KL-Divergence cannot deal with the prior distribution with zero elements \citep{qian2019robust} and have many drawbacks, \textit{e.g.}, asymmetry \citep{arjovsky2017wasserstein}.
 Earth-Mover (Wasserstein-1) distance becomes popular recently which can overcome the aforementioned drawbacks.
 The Earth-Mover (Wasserstein-1) distance uncertainty set can be expressed as,

 where $\Pi ({\bf{p}},{\bf{q}})$ denotes the set of all joint distributions $\gamma $ whose marginal distributions are ${\bf{p}}$ and ${\bf{q}}$, respectively.
 And $x_i \! = \! i, \; i=1,\dots,N $, $y_j \!=\! j, \; j=1,\dots,N$.
 Intuitively, $\gamma ({x_i},{y_j})$ denotes the amount of ``mass'' that be moved from worker $i$ to worker $j$ to transform the distribution ${\bf{p}}$ into the distribution ${\bf{q}}$.
-Thus, the Earth-Mover (Wasserstein-1) distance can be regarded as the ``cost'' of the optimal transport plan \cite{arjovsky2017wasserstein}.
+Thus, the Earth-Mover (Wasserstein-1) distance can be regarded as the ``cost'' of the optimal transport plan \citep{arjovsky2017wasserstein}.
 Considering the cutting plane generation subproblem with Earth-Mover (Wasserstein-1) distance uncertainty set, which is required to solve the following problem,

 The above problem is an LP.
-As mentioned above, the arithmetic complexity of finding the $\varepsilon'$-solution for problem (\ref{eq:Wasserstein_cutting}) through interior point method is bounded from above by $\mathcal{O}((m+n)^{3/2}{n^{2}}\log (\frac{1}{{\varepsilon '}}))$ \cite{ben2011lectures}, and $m\! =\!
+As mentioned above, the arithmetic complexity of finding the $\varepsilon'$-solution for problem (\ref{eq:Wasserstein_cutting}) through interior point method is bounded from above by $\mathcal{O}((m+n)^{3/2}{n^{2}}\log (\frac{1}{{\varepsilon '}}))$ \citep{ben2011lectures}, and $m\! =\!
 1$ and $n\! = \!N+N^2$ in this problem.
-It is seen that problem in Eq. (\ref{eq:Wasserstein_cutting}) is computationally more expensive to be solved since there is a quadratic number of variables \cite{wong2019wasserstein}.
+It is seen that problem in Eq. (\ref{eq:Wasserstein_cutting}) is computationally more expensive to be solved since there is a quadratic number of variables \citep{wong2019wasserstein}.
 The Earth-Mover (Wasserstein-1) distance uncertainty set can flexibly tradeoff between robustness with performance by adjusting one parameter, \textit{i.e.}, $\beta$.
+Similar to KL-divergence uncertainty set, Wasserstein distance uncertainty set also has statistical benefits, such as robustness guarantees under distributional shifts \cite{gao2024wasserstein,liu2021stable} and dimension-free generalization bounds \cite{le2024universal}.